Ready To Know More?

 Increase Physical Activity.
 Exercise and aim to maintain a normal body weight (Di Ciaula, 2018).
 Regular physical activity positively influences several metabolic disorders, including cholesterol gallstone disease (Di Ciaula, 2018).

-Improve & Reverse Metabolic Syndrome:
+Improve & Reverse Metabolic Syndrome can help with Biliary Disease:

 - Eat a healthy diet